pluto-atom-4/learning-ml-models/learning_modules/04-train-evaluate-clustering/README.md

 Notebooks (exercises):

-- Exercise_Train_and_evaluate_a_clustering_model.ipynb — Apply clustering algorithms and evaluate results
+- Get started with clustering.ipynb — To explore clustering and estimate the number of clusters for a given dataset with Python.
 - Exercise_Train_and_evaluate_advanced_clustering_models.ipynb — Explore DBSCAN, spectral clustering, and others

 Notes